Naalu/ds-senior-capstone-projects-website/reports/Report_3.md

 **Chris:**

-- Family medical emergency kept Chris away from the project.
+- A family medical emergency kept Chris away from the project.
-- Met with the group on Friday to help synthesize the week's work, and results of interviews.
+- Met with the group on Friday to help synthesize the group's progress, and the results of interviews.
 - **GitHub Summary:** *none*

 **Jack:**